lasystuff/PsychMelt-Rewrite-mirror/README.md

 # PsychMelt (Rewrite)

-"Troll Engine but Evil or something idk"
+"Troll Engine but Evil or something idk" (ts just an inside joke soo don't take it seriously btw!!!!)

 This is a small fork of Psych 0.6.3 that I made for a mod I work on etc!